 Also, be sure to throw a Luggage Scale in your suitcase.
 Knowledge is power, and a luggage scale gives you a heads up if you are over the weight limit.
 Better to calmly leave that beat up pair of shoes in the hotel room than frantically scramble to figure out what to throw away at the airport while cursing out the woman at the counter.

 And remember: You are allowed a carry-on bag and a personal item.
 I ALWAYS have a spare reusable bag in my suitcase for such occasions.
 Luggage a few pounds over?
 Don’t worry, just throw the heaviest items into your spare bag and count that as your carry-on!
-Or if you’ve already got a carry-on and personal item, don’t forget…your pockets have no weight limit!
+(Just remember to avoid slowing up the security line by doing all that BEFORE you get to the front) Or if you’ve already got a carry-on and personal item, don’t forget…your pockets have no weight limit!
 Stuff every pocket you have with stuff!
 Shove items down your pants!
 Whatever you have to do to get though!
 (NOTE: Stuffing your pants full of stuff MIGHT come across as suspicious behavior and cause some friendly delays at security.
 Use your head)

 Also, don’t forget that other baggage fee culprit, overSIZED luggage.
 If you think it costs a lot to check an overweight bag, you might want to sit down.
 Trying to check a bag that’s oversized can cost you up to $200!!!
 Can you believe that!?
 Even if you still come in under 50lbs!
 Don’t even get me started if you have BOTH and oversize and overweight bag.
 It makes me nauseous.
 To figure out if your bag is oversized, measure the height, depth and width and add those numbers up.
 If it’s over 62 inches you might be in the market for a smaller suitcase!
 (Be sure to check with your individual airline to see what their limits are, as some airlines differ)